foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/convolution_grp.rst

+.. _chap_conv:

 Convolution Group
 -----------------

 The Convolution Group describes operations related to convolution layers, where input features are convolved with a set of trained filters.
-For a comprehensive guide on convolution arithmetic details for various cases, see [2].
+For a comprehensive guide on convolution arithmetic details for various cases, see `A guide to convolution arithmetic for deep learning <https://arxiv.org/abs/1603.07285>`_.

 Functions in this group use the ``mli_conv2d_cfg`` structure, defined as: